-It’s been one month since we left the confines of Chicago, arriving to a little slice of Mediterranean paradise here on the Albanian Riviera.
-Just as we anticipated, the world is starting to go mad again from a new wave of COVID panic porn—timed perfectly in-sync with the US election.
+It’s been one month since we left the confines of Chicago, arriving at a little slice of Mediterranean paradise here on the Albanian Riviera.
+Just as we anticipated, the world is starting to go mad again from a new wave of COVID panic po*n—timed perfectly in sync with the US election.

 This past week, we’ve had several people reach out to us informing us that “Europe is getting bad” and that “Have you heard?
 Cases are surging across Europe.
 Stay safe!”

 What do people mean when they tell us to “stay safe?”
 Should we wear a mask and wash our hands?
 Should we not leave our homes?
 Must we never do anything again that puts our lives at risk, like flying in an airplane or swimming in the sea?

 Most countries stated that they needed about two weeks to flatten the curve so that hospitals wouldn’t be overwhelmed.
 A large part of the population agreed and paused their lives for the greater good, with the assumption that it would only last 15 days.

 “Just wear a mask,” they say.
 What started off as “15 days to slow the spread” has evolved into the government telling citizens who can use the bathroom in their own homes, how close they can sit to family members and the specific guidelines for singing a song.
 This is clearly the definition of government overreach.
 Just take a look at Governor Newsom’s (nephew-by-marriage to Nancy Pelosi) Holiday Gathering Guidelines:

 Little did many people realize that eight months later they’d still be in lockdown—inching closer to a self-induced economic depression.
 We warned many of our followers of this in a Facebook post back in April.
 Predictably, a handful of brainwashed people were offended.
 They felt like lockdowns were the greatest idea in the world.
 Now, some of them have finally begun to change their minds.

 Bless Your Heart